AnjumZahid/Python_Automation_Applications/README.md

 ## Projects Overview

 1. BOQ Estimation
-Originally developed 4 years ago, this project automates the process of preparing Bills of Quantities for civil engineering tasks.
+Originally developed 4 years ago, this project automates the process of preparing Bills of Quantities for elect engineering tasks.
 It reads structured input data and generates detailed item-wise estimates to assist in cost planning and project documentation.

 2. Electricity Billing System
 Based on a concept implemented 3 years ago, this application simulates internal electricity billing for departments based on sub-meter readings.
 It uses IESCO tariff structures to calculate departmental charges from a shared master meter, following standard utility billing logic.